JiatLn/JiatLn/README.md

 ### Hi, I'm JiatLn. 👋

-A front-end developer & a rust leaner.
+A front-end developer.
+I’m currently learning `rust`.

 <!--
 **JiatLn/JiatLn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.